Reviews You Can Rely On

 Credit: Chris Ginzton

-The Smart Travel model is incredibly useful for its designed application.
-As the name implies, it serves its user best when it's tucked in a carry-on during domestic or international trips.
-It receives a high score in this metric due to its great utility in travel scenarios, with its inclusion of antidiarrheals, rehydration salts, and a visual aid for communication across language barriers.
+The Adventure Medical Kits Smart Travel model is incredibly useful for its designated application.
+As the name implies, it is designed to be tucked in a carry on during domestic or international trips.
+This kit includes items like antidiarrheals, rehydration salts, and a visual aid for communication across languages, and it receives a high score in this metric based on its utility for travel in particular.
 However, it lacks some essentials for effective wilderness use.

 Credit: Ryan Huetter